Grenada 17: History

+Hudson Austin quickly formed a new ruling government, the Revolutionary Military Council (RMC), with himself installed as chairman but with Bernard Coard believed to be the behind-the-scenes leader.
+On 25 October 1983, the United States invaded Grenada and overthrew the RMC.

-On 25 October 1983, the United States invaded Grenada and overthrew the Coard Government.
-Three years later, eighteen people were put on trial for their involvement in the killing of Prime Minister Bishop and the seven others.
-On 4 December 1986, the High Court of Grenada returned death sentences against fourteen of the accused:
+Three years later, eighteen people were put on trial for their involvement in the killing of Bishop and the seven others.
+On 4 December 1986, the High Court of Grenada convicted the following fourteen defendants of multiple counts of murder, and sentenced them to death by hanging: